robinsilverio/API-TU-campaign-management-tool/README.md

 5. To run the application, simply go to the application main class called TuCMTApiApplication.java

 ## 4. Running tests:
-For running tests, simply run the command ```mvn test``` or by accessing the testfiles that are stored in src/test and from there run these manually.
+For running tests, simply run the command ```mvn test``` or by accessing the test files that are stored in **src/test** and from there run these manually.
 Also, the test suite class is called TuCMTApiApplicationTests.java

 ## 5. Testing API-requests
-Using http-files located in http folder in project structure.
-Use auth.http for doing request obtaining token so that you can test requests of adding campaigns etc.
+Using http-files located in folder **http/** in project structure.
+Use file auth.http for doing request obtaining JWT-token to copy paste it in the header Authentication (e.g. campaign-add-3.http for adding campaign).

 ## 6. Local deployment using docker
 If you want to deploy the application locally using a docker container, you can use docker commands to perform that.